 My grandparents' house doesn't have WiFi.

 Ms. Hanh said: "Just because of going back to the countryside to celebrate Tet with her grandparents, my whole family has been in turmoil and discord for a whole month.
-My two daughters don't want to go back.
+My two daughters do not want to go back.
 My husband and I tried our best to persuade, explain, analyze...
 Then we argued.
 Then my husband got angry when my daughter said frankly: "Everything in the countryside is dirty, I can't stand it.
 Sitting in the yard eating, I can only smell the smell of pigsty and chicken coops."
 That day, if I hadn't stopped him in time, he would have slapped my daughter."

 On the forum for parents with children in middle and high school these days, many fathers and mothers said they are having a headache about going back to their hometowns to celebrate Tet.
 "While I look forward to going back to my hometown every day, my children are indifferent.
-While the elders in the countryside count the days, preparing everything for their children and grandchildren to return, my grandchildren insist that they want to celebrate Tet in the city.
+While the elders in the countryside count the days, preparing everything for their children and grandchildren to come back, my grandchildren insist that they want to celebrate Tet in the city.
 They give all kinds of reasons: the countryside is not convenient, the toilet is outside the bedroom, at night when I want to go to the toilet, it takes time to open the door and I am afraid of snakes when I have to go through a garden.
-Then the countryside is too boring, there is nothing to do.
-At night, I stay inside the house, there are no street lights outside like in the city" - Ms. Phuong, who lives in Bien Hoa City, Dong Nai Province, said.
+Then, the countryside is too boring, there is nothing to do.
+At night, I stay inside the house, there are no street lights outside like in the city" - Ms. Phuong, who lives in Bien Hoa city, Dong Nai province, said.

 Agreement to go home together for Tet

-After the final exam results of the first semester of the 2024-2025 school year were released, Mr. Duong's daughter (in Go Vap district, Ho Chi Minh City) sent her parents a letter via Zalo stating that this year she did not get good results in the exam, so she asked permission not to return home to celebrate Tet with her parents.
+After the final exam results of the first semester of the 2024-2025 school year were released, Mr. Duong's daughter (in Go Vap district, Ho Chi Minh City) sent her parents a letter via Zalo stating that this year she did not get good results in the exam so she asked permission not to return home to celebrate Tet with her parents.

 Mr. Hong Minh and his wife had a dialogue with their two children about what they like and dislike about going home for Tet and solutions.